 The Fitbit Versa 2 used to be the best Fitbit.
 Not anymore, though.
 Since its release in October 2019, Fitbit rolled out many new wearables, including the Sense, the Fitbit Versa 3 and the Fitbit Charge 5.
 Now that the Versa 2 is the cheapest ever on Black Friday, one might ask the question: should I buy one or am I better off getting a newer fitness tracker?
+This is one of the burning questions raised by our Best Fitbit and Garmin Cyber Monday deals live blog.

 Just because the Versa 2 doesn't represent the latest generation of fitness trackers, that doesn't mean it's worthless.
 On the contrary, the Versa 2 is a capable wearable and, among other things, can measure your body's preparedness to exercise through its Daily Readiness Score (DRS), which is as new of a feature as it gets.